lrossi95/mods206/analysis.md

 | Observations                   | 54                                       | 54                                       |
 | R2                             | 0.74343                                  | 0.79513                                  |
 | Adj.
 R2                        | 0.72804                                  | 0.78284                                  |

+Interpreting the coefficients:

+Method 1:

+The expected deaths are 100 ∗ $(exp(\beta_3)-1)$ can be interpreted as the percentage change in Y when is after AND treated , holding everything else constant.

+In this case 100 ∗ $(exp(0.34)-1) \approx$ 40.49476 % increase

+Method 2:

+In this case 100 ∗ $0.34 \approx$ 34.49476 % increase

+100 ∗ $\beta_3$ can be interpreted as the percentage change in Y when is after AND treated , holding everything else constant.
+Works better if
+$\beta_3$ is close to 0

 Now we can see that after the treatment we have a 34% decrease in deaths in the treated city after reducing the speed in city 1